 This book comes out of Carnegie’s first-hand experience as a teacher of public speaking.
 He toured the country, refining his instructional style over several years.
 Finally, he hired a stenographer to transcribe his lectures.
 When Carnegie read the transcripts, he realized that he had a book.

-I doubt he had any idea that his book would be the international best-seller it became.
+I doubt he had any idea that “How to Win Friends and Influence People” would be the international best-seller it became.
 In fact, the book had 17 print editions in its first year alone, and sold 250,000 copies in the first three months.
 The book remained on the New York Times best-seller list for the next two years.

 In the book, Carnegie lays out the 12 essential tips on how to persuade someone to your point of view, without resorting outright confrontation.
 Here’s some of those common-sense tips: “Respect for the other people’s opinions.”
 “If you’re wrong, admit it quickly and emphatically.”
 “Try honestly to see things from the other person’s point of view.”